sandoche/Jekyll-webpack-boilerplate/README.md

 1. Make sure you have all the prerequisites above installed.
 2. Clone this repo using `git clone https://github.com/sandoche/Jekyll-webpack-boilerplate.git`
 3. Move to the appropriate directory: `cd Jekyll-webpack-boilerplate`.
-4. Run `yarn install`  (you can also do `npm install` if you don't have yarn) and `bundler install` in order to install dependencies and clean the git repo.
+4. Run `npm install` and `bundler install` in order to install dependencies and clean the git repo.
-5. Run `yarn start` to start the development server (or use `npm start`).
+5. Run `npm start` to start the development server (or use `npm start`).

 ## Quick deployement
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/sandoche/Jekyll-webpack-boilerplate)

 ## Development
-To start the development server just run  `yarn start`
+To start the development server just run  `npm start`

 ### Folder structure
 ```